Skip to main content

 Layers handles regional spelling differences intelligently based on the shopper’s location.
 A customer in the United Kingdom searching for “colour” will see results for color products, while an American customer’s search for “color” works equally well.
 The same applies to other regional variations like “grey” versus “gray” or “centre” versus “center”.
 When a query term is already correct and idiomatic for the customer’s locale, the system does not replace it with another regional synonym.
 Regional context influences how queries are understood without forcing unnecessary changes to correctly-spelled terms.

 Typo tolerance works alongside Query Expansion as part of the broader query understanding system.
-When a typo is corrected, the corrected query may then be expanded with synonyms and related terms to further improve search results.
-For example, if a customer searches for “lbd” (a common abbreviation), the system first normalizes this to “little black dress” and then may expand it to include related terms like “black cocktail dress” or “black evening dress”.
+When a typo is corrected or an acronym is expanded, the corrected query may then be further expanded with synonyms and related terms to improve search results.
+For example, if a customer searches for “lbd”, the system first expands this to “little black dress”.
+It may then further expand to include related terms like “black cocktail dress” or “black evening dress”.
 This combination of correction and expansion ensures customers find what they’re looking for even when their initial query is abbreviated or misspelled.

 When typo correction is applied, the search response includes information about what corrections were made.
 This allows your storefront to optionally display messages like “Showing results for ‘espresso machine’” when the original query was “espreso machine”, helping customers understand why they’re seeing certain results.
 For details on accessing this information in API responses, see the Search API documentation.